 there's your quilt.

-you can see my completed verion, named "expecting blossoms" here.
+you can see more about my completed version, named "expecting blossoms," here.

 i'm considering turning some of the squares on their sides so it looks like six large blocks rather than two rows, but will have to change the dimensions so the squares are actually square.